sercankulcu/sercankulcu.github.io/_memory/2024-09-07-a-night-at-nil-bar.md

 date: 2024-09-07
 description: "A 220p recording from Nil Bar where Şeytan Tüyü was playing — today he would not want it to look better: this old camera recorded not just the performance but the whole period."
 tags:
    - ankara
    - music
    - seytan-tuyu
-  - nil-bar
+   - nightlife
 ---

 I recorded this video myself.